PythonSpring/pyspring-docs/docs/index.md

 - **Component Registration Validation**: The framework includes robust validation to prevent duplicate component registration and provides clear error messages for developers.
 This ensures that your application maintains a clean and consistent component structure.

+- **Decorator-Based Route Mapping**: PySpring now supports a more declarative approach to route definition using decorators, similar to Spring's annotation-based routing.
+This provides a cleaner and more type-safe way to define API endpoints with better IDE support and code organization.

 ### Getting Started
 To get started with **PySpring**, follow these steps: